Los Angeles Sparks: Media coverage

 Currently, some Sparks games are broadcast on Spectrum SportsNet, a local television channel in the Southern California area, after agreeing to a multi-year broadcast deal with Time Warner Cable in March 2012 which was later acquired by Charter Communications in May 2016.
 Broadcasters for the Sparks games are Larry Burnett and Lisa Leslie.
 Previously, Sparks games were found on Fox Sports West and Prime Ticket and former analysts have included Derek Fisher and Ann Meyers.

-Some Sparks games are broadcast nationally on ESPN, ESPN2, Ion Television, CBS, CBS Sports Network and ABC.
+Some Sparks games are broadcast nationally on ESPN, ESPN2, Ion Television (KPXN-TV), CBS (KCBS-TV), ABC (KABC-TV), NBC (KNBC), Amazon Prime Video, USA, NBCSN, and NBA TV.

 Currently, the team's games are not on radio; however, the team did bounce around several stations from 1999 to 2008.
 The first two years had no broadcasts.
 Then in 1999, the team signed with KWKU, a sister station to Spanish-language KWKW, licensed to Pomona, California.
 According to an article in the Los Angeles Times published in this period, KWKU had no switchboard and no website.
 In addition, its 500-watt signal reached only a handful of people in the greater L.A. area and was certainly nowhere near the team's home arenas.
 In 2003, the team left KWKU for KLAC, which had summer time slots available after the Anaheim Angels' radio broadcasts had just left.
 That lasted until 2006, when KLAC switched the broadcasts to XETRA, which carried the same format KLAC had before.
 In 2007, the game broadcasts moved again, this time to KTLK, when XETRA switched its language of broadcasts from English to Spanish.
 The Sparks and Clear Channel Communications (licensee of the last three stations mentioned) chose not to renew their contract after 2008.
 Sparks radio broadcasts never covered a complete season; most nationally-televised games and many games from the Eastern time zone were not covered.
 Burnett was the announcer.